 Buying an HDB flat in joint names

-If both of you are Singapore Citizens above 35 and do not own private property, the best option is for both of you to apply for an HDB flat together as joint owners (under the JSS).
+If both of you are Singapore Citizens aged at least 35 years old and do not own private property, the best option is for both of you to apply for an HDB flat together as joint owners (under the JSS).

 Buying a condo unit

-Many LGBTQ+ couples may think that they can only afford an HDB flat, but the truth is there is a handful of affordable studio or one-bedder condominium units in Singapore — specifically under $600k.
-Of course, this still represents a greater outlay (compared to an HDB flat) for both parties involved, but there’s no minimum age, location, or unit type restrictions for condos.
+Of course, this still represents a greater outlay (compared to an HDB flat) for both parties involved, but there’s no minimum age, location, or unit type restrictions for private properties such as condos.

 Buying an Executive Condo (EC) unit